Cock and Ball Torture (band)

 Cock and Ball Torture (also known as CBT) is a German goregrind band formed on 22 February 1997.
 The group is known for its groove-heavy riffing and pitchshifted vocals as well as its pornography-themed imagery and song titles.
 Cock and Ball Torture has been acclaimed as one of the more-noteworthy acts in the pornogrind subgenre.

+The band has explored themes including sodomy.